vorburger/opendaylight-coe-kubernetes-openshift/README.md

 1. `delete-servers-on-OpenStack.sh`

 The `setup-k8s-node-on-OpenStack.sh` is called by `setup-k8s-with-Flannel-on-OpenStack.sh`, but can also be manually used again to add additional nodes to the Kubernetes cluster.

+The `setup-k8s-with-Flannel-on-OpenStack.sh` for a master with 2 nodes takes about 15-20 minutes.

+## OpenShift

+_TODO_